Circuit Gilles Villeneuve: Wall of Champions

 Entering turns 12 & 13 drivers encounter one of the best passing zones, completing the long straight after the hairpin.
 Many duels have been seen exiting turn 12 with some race cars deciding to cut corner 13 into the run-off, with many going a bit 'too hot' apexing Turn 13 and not exiting intact.
 Turn 14 is dubbed the "Wall of Champions" after three former Drivers' World Champions found the outside wall in the 1999 race.
 In Formula 1 races, a car damaged after gracing the Wall of Champions brings out a Safety Car or VSC.
 The exit barrier is poignantly marked with advertising by Tourisme Québec ("Bonjour Québec"; “Bienvenue au Québec” in previous years) during the F1 event.

 Other circuit activities

 As part of Parc Jean-Drapeau, the Circuit is open to visitors, between races, for walking, running, biking, in-line skating, and driving.
 During the few days of the Grand Prix, Notre Dame Island is one of the noisiest places in Montréal.
 Other times of the year, it is one of the quietest, being located in the middle of a river, on an island filled with greenery and animals, joggers and cyclists.
 However, on June 4, 2009, administration of Notre Dame Island has forbidden the access of competitive cyclists to the circuit, justifying this as a security measure to avoid the increasing injuries that occurred between year 2008 and 2009.
 A total of 27 injuries have been reported.
 The ban on cyclists has since been lifted due to protests.

+Layout history

 Events

 The events at Circuit Gilles Villeneuve are listed as: